Welcome to Highland School

 Founded in 1928, Highland marks a long history of educational excellence.
 Our founders knew that a premier education would be active and bring together academics, the arts, and athletics.
 They also believed that Highland and its students should connect with the community we serve – that a real sense of responsibility to a larger cause must be ingrained in every Highland graduate.

-Today, the Highland experience is defined by our challenging and highly individualized academic program; a unique focus on the power of experiential learning and leadership training; a deep commitment to fostering a global understanding among our students; a very competitive yet accessible athletic program; and a rich culture steeped in the arts and public performance.
+Today, the Highland experience is defined by our challenging and highly individualized academic program; a unique focus on the power of experiential learning and leadership training; a deep commitment to diversity and fostering a global understanding among our students; a very competitive yet accessible athletic program; and a rich culture steeped in the arts and public performance.

 Real-world skills set the foundation of success